DEENUU1/meta-spy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project, known as "Facebook Spy," is a powerful and versatile tool designed to gather information from Facebook profiles.
+The project, known as "Facebook Spy," is a powerful and versatile tool designed to gather information from Facebook profiles, pages and search results.

-Facebook Spy was created to provide users with the ability to access information from Facebook profiles.
 The project is under constant development to improve its functionality and address any issues that may arise.

 One notable limitation of the tool is that some scrapers may not work correctly for profiles with default account IDs in the URL, such as "https://www.facebook.com/profile.php?id=100063142210972."
 These scrapers include work and education history, contact data, visited places, family members, recent places, reviews, and likes.
 However, this issue does not occur for profiles with custom IDs in the URL, like "https://www.facebook.com/zuck.".